MagaliDrumare/How-to-choose-between-Tableau-and-Power-BI-/README.md

 ## Licence Costs : Power BI
 https://youtu.be/pA0Af4cgQr0

--Desktop and web/mobile cost for Power BI is lower.
+- Desktop and web/mobile cost for Power BI is lower.
--The server solution of Power BI is not free : 5K vs 8K for Tableau.
+- The server solution of Power BI is not free : 5K vs 8K for Tableau.
--For every $1 invested in BI Software, $2 to $35 in labor over 3 years.
+- For every $1 invested in BI Software, $2 to $35 in labor over 3 years.
--Poorly selected BI software is a major culprit of the hight total cost ownership.
+- Poorly selected BI software is a major culprit of the hight total cost ownership.

 Management Issue :
 * -> What's matter is the right software for the right needs?